limewireisgoat/InteractiveAgent/README.md

 build/pattern.py: A simple class that models a response that is read as training data into the agent.

 build/pos.py: code that generates the filtered and stemmed parts of speech of a string.

+build/ner.py: code that generates the stemmed, parts of speech, named entity recognition of a string.

 build/synonyms: code that generates the stemmed synonyms of a word.